-Dry eye syndrome (DES), also known as dry eye disease (DED) or more formally as Keratoconjunctivitis sicca (KCS) or keratitis sicca, is an inflammatory eye disease characterised by eye dryness on the surface of the eye.
-It is the most common eye disease by far, affecting 5-6% of the population in general, and it becomes more common with age, with a third of elderly people suffering from DES.
+Dry eye disease (DED), or more formally known as Keratoconjunctivitis sicca (KCS) or keratitis sicca, is an inflammatory eye disease characterised by eye dryness on the surface of the eye.
+It is the most common eye disease by far, affecting 5-6% of the population in general, and it becomes more common with age, with a third of elderly people suffering from DED.
 It is usually a chronic problem and it can be debilitating in severe cases.

 Symptoms and cause

 DED is characterised by eye dryness and is associated with one or more of the following symptoms:

 - Grittiness (may be likened to a feeling of a foreign body or sand in the eye)